 Benefits from the Molde MSc in Sport Management

-We offer a unique, fully-fledged MSc programme, taught in English, that prepares students for global as well as local responsibilities.
+We offer a unique, tuition free MSc programme that prepares students for global as well as local responsibilities.
 The programme is accredited by the Norwegian Agency for Quality Assurance in Education (NOKUT).

-Students might also take courses at one of our recommended European partner universities as an ERASMUS+ exchange student during the third term.
+Our studies are flexible, and students may take courses at one of our recommended partner universities in Europe.
 This is possible due to mutual recognition of transfer credits between partner institutions.

-Students will meet an internationally renowned faculty, with a cohesive perspective on teaching and research in the field of sport management.
-The faculty is well integrated into the sports scene and collaborates with sports organizations and institutions – nationally and internationally.
+Students will meet an internationally renowned faculty, with a cohesive perspective on teaching and research in sport management and sport management-related disciplines.
+The faculty is well integrated into the sport scene and collaborates with a multitude of sports organizations and institutions nationally and internationally.

 Double Degree in Sport Management and Sport Science